KILLRUDDERY IS SET IN THE INCREDIBLE HERITAGE OF CO. WICKLOW, THE GARDEN OF IRELAND.

 Become a Killruddery Member, for free entry to our Gardens during Open Season, year-round access to our Farm Roads, free and discounted events in our Event Programme.

-HOUSE & GARDENS ADMISSIONS - CLOSED MONDAYS WITH THE EXCEPTION OF BANK HOLIDAY MONDAYS
+HOUSE & GARDENS ADMISSIONS - NOW CLOSED UNTIL 1ST APRIL.

 Open April + October Tues – Sun – 09.30 – 17.00 (last entry 16.00)